PrimeAcademy/weekend-js-salary-calculator/INSTRUCTIONS.md

 Create a delete button that removes an employee from the DOM.
 For Base mode, it does **not** need to remove that Employee's salary from the reported total.

 ### Files Provided
 No files have been provided (just instructions.md and a readme.md).
-Instead of forking and cloning this repo, please choose "Use This Template" (green button) and name your new repo "jquery-salary-calculator" and clone down from there.
+Instead of forking and cloning this repo, please choose "Use This Template" (green button) and name your new repo "weekend-jquery-salary-calculator" and clone down from there.
 Make sure to commit regularily!

 ### Wireframe